 This is the dark side.
-And so, the moment one sees it, if one looks at it and doesn't say, "It is I", if one says, "No, it is my shadow, it is the being I must throw out of myself", one puts on it the light of the other part, one tries to bring them face to face; and with the knowledge and light of the other, one doesn't try so much to convince - because that is very difficult - but one compels it to remain quiet...first to stand farther away, then one flings it very far away so that it can no longer return - putting a great light on it.
+And so, the moment one sees it, if one looks at it and doesn't say, "It is I", if one says, "No, it is my shadow, it is the being I must throw out of myself", one puts on it the light of the other part, one tries to bring them face to face; and with the knowledge and light of the other, one doesn't try so much to convince because that is very difficult - but one compels it to remain quiet...first to stand farther away, then one flings it very far away so that it can no longer return - putting a great light on it.
 There are instances in which it is possible to change, but this is very rare.
+There are instances in which one can put upon this being - or this shadow - put upon it such an intense light that it transforms it, and it changes into what is the truth of your being.

+But this is a rare thing..
+It can be done, but it is rare.
+Usually, the best thing is to say, "No, this is not I!
+I don't want it!
+I have nothing to do with this movement, it doesn't exist for me, it is something contrary to my nature!"
+And so, by dint of insisting and driving it away, finally one separates oneself from it.

-There are "Doesn't matter!
-He did not know" . . . or "He ...if one says, "No it is my shadow, it is the being I must throw out of myself," one puts on it the light of the other part, one tries to bring them face to face... one doesn't try to convince... but one compels it to remain quiet.. hour you are good and the next hour you are wicked; or else, sometimes the whole day through one is good and suddenly one becomes wicked, for a minute very wicked, all the more wicked as one was good!
+But one must first be clear and sincere enough to see the conflict within oneself.
+Usually one doesn't pay any attention to these things.
+One goes from one extreme to the other.
+You see, you can say, to put it in very simple words: one day I am good, the next day I am bad.
+And this seems quite natural...
+Or even, sometimes for one hour you are good and the next hour you are wicked; or else, sometimes the whole day through one is good and suddenly one becomes wicked, for a minute very wicked, all the more wicked as one was good!
 Only, one doesn't observe it, thoughts cross one's mind, violent, bad, hateful things, like that...
 Usually one pays no attention to it.
 But this is what must be caught!
 As soon as it manifests, you must catch it like this (Mother makes a movement) with a very firm grip, and then hold it, hold it up to the light and say, "No!
 I don't want you!
+I - don't and then, a few hours later, one is miserable for a tiny little thing; one indulges in so petty, so narrow, so commonplace a self-interestedness, has such a dull desire... and all the rest has evaporated as if it did not exist.
+One is quite accustomed to contradiction; one doesn't pay attention to this and that is why all these things live comfortably together as neighbors.
+One must first discover them and prevent them from intermingling in one's consciousness: decide between them, separate the shadow from the light.
+Later one can get rid of the shadow.

-I - don't - want - you!
-I have nothing to do with this!
+- want - you!
+I have nothing to do with this !
 You are going to get out of here, and you won't return!"

 (After a silence) And this is something - an experience that one can have daily, or almost... when one has those moments of great enthusiasm, great aspiration, when one suddenly becomes conscious of the divine goal, the urge towards the Divine, the desire to take part in the divine work, when one comes out of oneself in a great joy and great force..